victorlim4/code-analyzer/README.md

 - **Support for Different ECMAScript Versions:** Specify the ECMAScript version for validation.

 # Acknowledgments
-Inspired by the need for high-quality code
+- Inspired by the need for high-quality code.
-Thanks to Acorn for the parser
+- Thanks to Acorn for the parser.

 # Contributors
 <table>